kzadurska/grid-users-table/README.md

 TBD in English

-### What I did not do because of time constraints:
+### What I did not do:

- - no yellow square animation
+ - no yellow square animation (time constraints)
  - no grid usage (I am not familiar with it)
+ - no form clearing

 ## Installation